PeterO.Numbers.EFloats

 Return Value:

-An arbitrary-precision number object with the same value as the given number object but with a nonnegative sign.
+An arbitrary-precision number object with the same value as the specified number object but with a nonnegative sign.

 Exceptions:

-Returns an arbitrary-precision number object with the sign reversed from the given number object.
+Returns an arbitrary-precision number object with the sign reversed from the specified number object.

 Parameters: